 Note: The numbers shown in the Sales report will be inclusive of any tax, but you will be able to see at the top of the report, a handy figure that shows you the total amount of tax collected during this period:

-The Appointment sales report goes into more depth on your sales split out by service.
-You can see the total sales for each service sold during that period. as well as tax totals and category splits.
+Service sales report The Service sales report goes into more depth on your sales split out by service.
+You can see the total sales for each service sold during that period, as well as tax totals and category splits.

 This report is great for identifying which of your services is performing the best, as well as being able to see a percentage split between your services (this includes both booked and walk-in services).